Signed in as:

 1. Short Prints

 The set was issued in two series of 36 cards each.
 The second series (#37-#72) is tougher to find because they were in circulation for a shorter period of time.
-Therefore, series two commons should carry a premium.
+Therefore, the short-printed series two stars and commons should carry a premium.

-Photo Sync issues happen when the photograph and background are misaligned.
+Registration issues happen when the photograph and background are misaligned.
 Specifically, the photo of the player should be in sync with its background color.
-A card that has a photo sync problem has a white gap on one side of the player (and a darker outline on the opposite side).
+A 1948 Bowman card with a registration problem has a white gap on one side of the player (and a darker outline on the opposite side).
 While not as common in this set compared to the 1961 Fleer, it is something to look out for.

 PSA's grading standards have tightened up through the years.
 Therefore, a recent slab with the same grade as an older one often (but not always) is a better condition card.
 In fact, we've seen recently-graded slabs with lower grades that appear nicer than some older slabs with higher grades.
 If you really are forward thinking, when AI becomes mainstream in card grading, these lower graded cards could earn a higher grade than their older predecessors.
 To identify a newer slab, look for the red, white, and blue PSA logo in the middle, bottom portion of the label.
 Also, usually the higher slab numbers are more recent than lower numbers.